Luxury Nights Wadi Rum

 Tour

 Ahmed, the guy who met us in the Village, turned out to also be the one that was offering us a four-wheel drive tour of the desert.
-We all piled in the back of his Toyota Hilux with padded seats on either side of the pickup bed and headed into the Ahmed and toyota hilux desert.
+We all piled in the back of his Toyota Hilux with padded seats on either side of the pickup bed and headed into the desert.
 We stopped at about 6 Scenic sites hiked up some slot canyons with petroglyphs, climb to the top of a rock Arch, and ultimately stop someplace to view the sunset.
 After a couple of stops, Ahmed started piling a couple of flat rocks up as steps for our less than flexible women folk.
 Very nice tour that cost us about a hundred bucks for the five of us.

 Desert Dinner and Entertainment